pavoni/resque-rate_limited_queue/README.md

 # Resque Rate Limited Queue

+PLEASE NOTE THIS IS STILL EXPERIMENTAL - I EXPECT TO RELEASE A STABLE VERSION IN EARLY JAN 2015

 A Resque plugin which makes handling jobs that use rate limited apis easier

 If you have a series of jobs in a queue, this gem will pause the queue when one of the jobs hits a rate limit, and re-start the queue when the rate limit has expired.